 However, with that said, it’s also important to point out that Sundays are Solemnities within the Church.
 A Solemnity is a day of the greatest celebration and especially focuses upon the entire action of Christ’s life, death AND resurrection.
 So Sundays are not technically to be days of fast; rather, they are to be days of feasting!

 As a child I remember approaching Lent in this way and have always continued this practice.
 For me, it has always been a welcome moment of rest from the penance of Lent and has helped me remember that the joy of Easter is the final goal of any fasting and penance.
-Psychologically and spiritually it seems good to celebrate these mini-celebrations of Easter every Sunday and it seems to help make the days of fast more meaningful.
-It adds a certain rhythm to the week focusing on both celebration and penance at the appropriate times.
+Psychologically and spiritually it seems good to celebrate these mini-celebrations of Easter every Sunday, and it seems to help make the days of fasting more meaningful.
+It adds a certain rhythm to the week, focusing on both celebration and penance at the appropriate times.

 The bottom line is that sacrifice and penance is for a purpose.
 It’s a means to an end, not an end in itself.
 In other words, our ultimate goal is not sacrifice and penance; rather, our ultimate goal is the resurrection.
 Penance helps us on that journey but penance should never be seen as the final end.

 So my recommendation is to celebrate and to celebrate all Solemnities within our Church well.
 This will only help make the days of penance more fruitful.